-'You Are No Longer My Mother' — Families Torn Apart By Tuesday's Election
+'You Are No Longer My Mother' — Families Torn Apart by Tuesday's Election

 But it is not only Democrat voters who are going off the deep end and torching their relationships in the name of voting.

-Rosanna Guadagno, 49, a Democrat, said she was cut off by her brother after she would not support President Trump.
+Rosanna Guadagno, 49, a Democrat, said she was cut off by her brother after she refused to support President Trump.
 Then, something horrible happened.

 The siblings’ mother suffered a stroke and died six months later.
 Her brother did not inform her of the death, which she learned about three days after the fact from her sister-in-law.